stratum/stratum/stratum/hal/bin/barefoot/README.md

 Development Environment (SDE) libraries, and default configuration files for all supported platforms.

-Building a Docker image yourself and more us covered in the [Docker README](./docker/README.md).
+Building a Docker image yourself and more is covered in the [Docker README](./docker/README.md).

 ### 2. Build and deploy Stratum Debian package